doncandela/mgah/mgah.md

   - If a **virtual environment** has been created and activated by **venv** or by **Conda**, pip will install Python packages “in that environment”, i.e. they will only be visible and importable when that environment is activated.

   - You often see `python -m pip install package` used rather than the simpler commands listed above.
 I haven’t found this necessary when using pip inside a virtual environment; a discussion is [here](https://snarky.ca/why-you-should-use-python-m-pip/).

+  - You will often see `pip3` rather than `pip`.
+If you are in an environment with Python 3 installed (vs. the earlier Python 2) they should point to the same command -- you can check this by comparing the output from `pip --version` with that from `pip3 --version`.

 - [**Conda**](https://anaconda.org/anaconda/conda) combines and extends the package-management functions of **pip** and the environment-management functions of **venv**.
 Conda can install packages and libraries for any language, not just Python, which means Conda can install Python itself.